Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/full-path-critique-framework-for-signed-language-writing-and-text-infrastructure/essay.md

 That does not make narrower work unimportant.
 It means narrower work should be judged as narrower work rather than silently treated as though it answered the entire writing and infrastructure problem.

-## Author Position and Safeguards
+## Author Position and Method

-This framework is written from inside the Sutton SignWriting and Formal SignWriting project, not from an external view from nowhere.
+This framework is written from inside the Sutton SignWriting and Formal SignWriting project.

-That position is both a strength and a risk.
+That position is a methodological fact.

-It is a strength because the framework is grounded in long-running implementation work: symbol inventories, written signs, encodings, fonts, editors, dictionaries, corpora, rendering paths, search behavior, migration problems, public sites, Unicode-facing work, and stewardship requirements.
+It grounds the framework in long-running implementation work: symbol inventories, written signs, encodings, fonts, editors, dictionaries, corpora, rendering paths, search behavior, migration problems, public sites, Unicode-facing work, and stewardship requirements.

-It is a risk because the author may evaluate work that competes with, revises, ignores, mischaracterizes, or attempts to replace parts of that infrastructure.
+It also means the framework must be inspectable when it evaluates work that competes with, revises, ignores, mischaracterizes, or attempts to replace parts of that infrastructure.

-The framework therefore requires safeguards:
+The method uses these safeguards:

 - apply the method to Sutton SignWriting and Formal SignWriting themselves
 - separate layer-level success from full-path adequacy